super7ramp/croiseur/crosswords-dictionary/crosswords-dictionary-hunspell-codec/doc/reference/0001-hunspell-format.md

 3 base words are defined.
 Word "try" is annotated with a flag named "B".
 Word "work" is annotated with two flags "A" and "B"

-The following affix defines the meaning of this flags:
+The following affix defines the meaning of these flags:

 ```
 SET UTF-8